VASELINE, ointment, 100 g, tube/jar

 MSF requirements

-Essential item for basic care of patients.
+An essential product for basic care of patients.
 It is used for skin hydration in different situations:

 • general patient care